Aristocort A cream

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Aristocort A cream may be harmful if swallowed.Proper storage of Aristocort A cream:

-Store Aristocort A cream at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store Aristocort A cream at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, light, and moisture.
+Do not store in the bathroom.
 Keep Aristocort A cream out of the reach of children and away from pets.

 - If you have any questions about Aristocort A cream, please talk with your doctor, pharmacist, or other health care provider.